 2. Check restored apps after the initial setup

-The next possible reason for gray apps on the home screen is related to the backup restore process.
+The next possible reason for grey apps on the home screen is related to the backup-restore process.
 Namely, Google Drive Backup or backups from proprietary services (e.g. Samsung Cloud) save home screen layout and icons.

-Therefore, before you rush to find ways on how to remove a home screen shortcut that’s gray, make sure that the app is installed from Play Store.
-The whole restoration process can take some time so wait it out and check if icons are still gray.
+Therefore, before you rush to find ways how to remove a home screen shortcut that’s grey, make sure that the app is installed from Play Store.
+The whole restoration process can take some time so wait it out and check if icons are still grey.
 If you cancel the installation of a certain app, the icon should disappear so you can try that and install the app later manually.

 On the other hand, if you haven’t done any factory reset and the problem appeared out of nowhere, move to the next step.

 3. Clear cache and data from the default launcher

 The problem might be in the default launcher or, even more likely, in the custom launcher in case you prefer third-party launchers.
 We suggest clearing the local data from the default launcher and trying to remove the icon from the grey icon from the Home Screen.
 You can always add home screen shortcuts again from the app drawer.